pokt-network/smt/docs/MerkleSumTree.md

 ## Implementation

-The implementation of the Sparse Merkle Sum Tree (SMST) follows, in principle, the same implementation as the [Plasma Core Merkle Sum tree][plasma core docs].
+The implementation of the Sparse Merkle Sum Trie (SMST) follows, in principle, the same implementation as the [Plasma Core Merkle Sum trie][plasma core docs].
 The main differences with the current SMT implementation are outlined below.
-The primary difference lies in the encoding of node data within the tree to accommodate for the sum.
+The primary difference lies in the encoding of node data within the trie to accommodate for the sum.

-_NOTE: The Plasma Core Merkle Sum tree uses a 16 byte hex string to encode the sum whereas this SMST implementation uses an 8 byte binary representation of the `uint64` sum._
+_NOTE: The Plasma Core Merkle Sum trie uses a 16 byte hex string to encode the sum whereas this SMST implementation uses an 8 byte binary representation of the `uint64` sum._

-In practice the SMST is a wrapper around the SMT with a new field added to the `TreeSpec`: `sumTree bool` this determines whether the SMT should follow its regular encoding of that of the sum tree.
+In practice the SMST is a wrapper around the SMT with a new field added to the `TrieSpec`: `sumTrie bool` this determines whether the SMT should follow its regular encoding of that of the sum trie.

 See: the [SMT documentation](./SMT.md) for the details on how the SMT works.